Kah Tai Lagoon Nature Park

 Kah Tai Lagoon Nature Park belongs in its entirety to the City of Port Townsend as of 2013.
 As a Land and Water Conservation Fund (LWCF) park, perpetual 6(f)(3) protections prohibit its use for any purpose other than that described in the grant which funded its creation: a passive nature park supporting activities that are in keeping with protection of wildlife habitat.
 Off-leash dog use is generally incompatible with wildlife habitat and is discouraged.

 Birding is a favorite pastime at the park.
-The Park is on the Olympic Loop of the Great Washington State Birding Trail.
+The park is on the Olympic Loop of the Great Washington State Birding Trail.
 Admiralty Audubon documented 62 land-associated and 36 water-associated species in a twice-monthly, two-year study completed in 2011.
-More than 150 species of birds have been sighted at Kah Tai since the first thorough documentation in 1978.
-Kah Tai’s southern uplands have walking and bicycle trails that are heavily used as the park provides access between east and west Port Townsend.
+More than 200 species of birds have been sighted at Kah Tai since the first thorough documentation in 1978.
+Kah Tai’s southern uplands have walking and bicycle trails that are heavily used as the park provides access between East and West Port Townsend.
 The trails are handicapped-accessible and are used by strollers, walkers and wheelchairs.
 There is currently no trail that loops around the lagoon.
 Boating, fishing, and swimming in the lagoon are prohibited.

 History